Using wood from a section of our fence that fell in a wind storm, I built a bench to encircle our large maple tree in the back yard.

 In order to install the bench around the tree, I needed to leave one side of the seat open.
 After securing three sides of the bench seat to the legs, hubby and I carried it to the backyard and set it around the tree.
 With the 3-sided bench in place, I was able to attach the last three pieces of the seat.
 Next, using a nail gun, I attached the back pieces and facia to the seat to complete the bench.

 The final step in this project was to apply a sealer to the wood to help protect it from the weather.
+I used Thompsons Water Seal and applied it with a paintbrush.

 To build and assemble this bench, in addition to the listed supplies, I used: